hackclub/hackclub/workshops/pico-8/README.md

 ![](assets/gameloop.png)

-Every game has something called a gameloop, which is code that is called every frame.
-This gameloop is split into three parts: first, the game collects user input (is the right arrow pressed?).
+Every game has something called a game loop, which is code that is called every frame.
+This game loop is split into three parts: first, the game collects user input (is the right arrow pressed?).
 Then, the game updates some internal variables (move the player right).
 Finally, the game redraws the screen to reflect the new state.

 In Pico, you can define that drawing phase by placing code in the following way: